Hours of hands-on learning

 What is SITC @ UNH?

-SITC @ UNH is an opportunity to spend a semester stepping out of the traditional classroom to make impact on campus!
+Get the same great benefits of the Boston-based Semester in the City program and intern with a UNH department.
+You'll work on strategic sustainability projects (social, economic, environmental) and promote making change on campus to peers!
+SITC @ UNH is an opportunity to spend a semester stepping out of the traditional classroom to make impact at UNH!
 As a Fellow, you'll participate in hands-on learning through an immersive and well supported 30+ hour per week internship with a UNH department in Durham.
-Fellows work on strategic sustainability projects and actively promote making change on campus to peers.
 In addition to contributing to UNH’s cutting-edge sustainability practices and strengthening the campus community, you'll be building your credentials and skills through this transformative experience.

 Sustainability is a collective commitment to human dignity for all people and ecological integrity in all places.
 If you're interested in addressing issues like social justice, climate change, food insecurity, sustainable investing, racial equity and more, SITC @ UNH will help you build the skills and courage to tackle our most pressing challenges and make change right here on campus and beyond.